 Should you buy Bitcoin or Ripple?

 Since Ripple has developed into a very powerful coin in the market, we should also keep it in mind as an option.
-This currency currently ranks as #3 on Coinmarketcap, although it has beaten Ethereum in market capitalization a couple of times.
+This digital currency currently ranks as #3 on Coinmarketcap, although it has beaten Ethereum in market capitalization a couple of times.